Lagipp/Project2-UNIX-utilities/README.md

 --------------------------------------------------------------------------------------

-The programs are separated into their own files, with each file having their own textfiles for testing purposes.
+The programs are separated into their own folders, with each folder having their own textfiles for testing purposes.

 The programs require prompts as follows: